resource-watch/nrt-scripts/soc_062_internal_displacement/README.md

 ## Annual Internal Displacement from Natural Disasters Dataset Near Real-time Script
 This file describes the near real-time script that retrieves and processes the [Raw Incident Data dataset](https://incidentnews.noaa.gov/) for [display on Resource Watch](https://resourcewatch.org/data/explore/soc062c-Internal-Displacement-NRT).

-This dataset was provided by the source as a json file.
-The data shown on Resource Watch can be found in the 'displacement_type' column of the json file.
-Datetime was constructed by retrieving year from the 'year' feature and month, day from the 'displacement_date' feature of the json.
-The resulting table was then uploaded to Carto.
+This dataset was provided by the source as a JSON file.
+This JSON was transformed into a table so that it could be uploaded to Carto.
+In order to transform the data from the JSON to the data table used by Resource Watch, the following changes were made:
+- The latitude and longitude features from the JSON were used to create the geometry shown on Resource Watch.
+- Date of the events were obtained from the 'year' feature and the 'displacement_date' feature of the json.
+This was converted to a datetime object.
+- Description of the events were collected from the 'standard_popup_text' feature.
+- A unique ID for each event was created based on the 'id' feature of the json.
+This was stored in a new column called 'uid'.

+The data shown on Resource Watch can be found in the 'displacement_type' feature of the JSON.

 Please see the [Python script](https://github.com/resource-watch/nrt-scripts/blob/master/soc_062_internal_displacement/contents/src/__init__.py) for more details on this processing.